Geisha Show Tickets 2020 MIYAKO ODORI - Minamiza Theater

 Kyoto Geisha Show & Experience GION MAIKOYA

-Our address is 100, Rokurocho, Matsubara-dori Yamatooji Higashiiru, Higashiyama-ku, Kyoto, Japan
+ADDRESS ( google map ): 100, Rokurocho, Matsubara-dori Yamatooji Higashiiru, Higashiyama-ku, Kyoto, Japan